 If you are looking for static caravans for sale in North Yorkshire then look no further.
 This stunning area of the country is home to Swainby Country Park in Swainby Village, while Newbus Grange Country Park in Neasham Village lies on the border between North Yorkshire and County Durham.
 Both parks offer excellent deals on sited homes for sale.

-Popularly nicknamed ‘God’s Own County’ due to its breath taking scenery, the North Yorkshire countryside is home to a variety of fantastic wildlife, trails and walks as well as Maguires famous caravan park Swainby.
+Popularly nicknamed ‘God’s Own County’ due to its breath taking scenery, the countryside is home to a variety of fantastic wildlife, trails and walks as well as Maguires famous caravan park Swainby.
 The county covers just over eight and a half thousand square kilometers, with 40% of this surface area covered by national parks.
 It’s one of the most popular havens for UK caravans whether your looking to buy or rent.

-The North York Moors and most of the Yorkshire Dales sit within North Yorkshire and it’s sweeping hills and deep valleys are widely considered some of the most beautiful landscapes in the whole of the UK.
+The North York Moors and most of the Yorkshire Dales and it’s sweeping hills and deep valleys are widely considered some of the most beautiful landscapes in the whole of the UK.

 If you ever tire of the scenery, there are plenty of Yorkshire landmarks you can visit whilst out and about.
-North Yorkshire is also home to the city of York and the spa town of Harrogate, both lovely places to wander, with their array of boutiques, independent shops, parks and museums, can you think of a better place to buy a sited caravan.
+It is also home to the city of York and the spa town of Harrogate, both lovely places to wander, with their array of boutiques, independent shops, parks and museums, can you think of a better place to buy a sited caravan.

 We also have top of the range and second hand caravans for sale at our parks in North Yorkshire, with prices to suit all budgets.